zachsaw/Binaron.Serializer/README.md

 In this repository, you'll find 2 benchmarks using BenchmarkDotNet comparing Binaron.Serializer to Newtonsoft.JSON.

-The first one showcases best case scenario vs a JSON serializer, where we serialize an array of double of 128k items.
+The first one showcases best case scenario vs a JSON serializer, where we serialize an array of double with 128k items.
 In reality, this could be your typical weights from a CNN model.

 ## Benchmark 1